chincoe/chayns-helper/docs/functions/httpRequest.md

         {
             // only worry about these options if you want to:
             // * customize the helper's behavior
-            // * use something rerender than json in your request or response bodies
+            // * use something other than json in your request or response bodies
             // * adjust the logLevel for request logs depending on status code
             // * get the response body from requests without success status code
             // * handle ChaynsErrors